 The scope of the estate tax and gift tax system, also known as the “transfer tax” system, is quite narrow when you measure the size of the population directly affected by the system.
 In fact, only about 2% of all adult deaths require the filing of an estate tax return.
 So it’s not surprising to most that, in recent years, Federal estate and gift taxes have made up about 1% of the total federal budget, and have averaged between 1% and 2% of the budget since World War II.

 However, it’s important to know the basic issues related to estate and gift taxes because tax rates for both are very high, meaning a miscalculation could be costly.
-The top estate and gift tax rates are 40%, so it makes financial sense to do all you can to avoid having to pay unnecessary estate and gift taxes that could have possibly been avoided with a little planning.
+The top estate and gift tax rates are 40%, so it makes financial sense to do all you can to avoid having to pay unnecessary estate and gift taxes that could have possibly been avoided with a little trust and estate tax planning.

 1 Paul, Randolph E. (1954), Taxation in the United States, Little, Brown, and Company, Boston, MA.